d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 speech recognition, language translation, etc.

 Other violations are sure to cause trouble.
-Imagine, for example, if we tried to train a face recognition system by training it exclusively on university students and then want to deploy it as a tool
+Imagine, for example, if we try to train a face recognition system by training it exclusively on university students and then want to deploy it as a tool